watermoon7/obsidian/Scottish National Party (SPN).md

 4. Ceasefire in Gaza and scrap Trident
 5. Re-join the EU and the single market
 6. Attract more foreign migrants by lowering the barriers in place for migration
-7. Increase maternity pay to 100% of average weekly earnings for the first 12 weeks of lea
+7. Increase maternity pay to 100% of average weekly earnings for the first 12 weeks and 90% for the next 30 weeks

 # Notes